Jamie-Clayton/Docs/_posts/2020-08-24-production-ready-software.md

   - /code/ProductionReady
   - /code/ProductionReady.html
 ---
-## Learning Objectives

-After reading this document, you will understand:

-- What "production ready" means across 8 dimensions
-- How to evaluate whether your system meets production standards
-- Common failure modes for each dimension and how to prevent them

-What does 'Production Ready' really mean for a software engineer?
-This document defines the critical requirements that separate experimental code from software safe to deploy to customers.
+This is an explanation piece for software engineers and tech leads who need a shared definition of "production ready" before they sign off on a release.
+It lays out what the term means, how to check your system against it, and the failure modes that catch teams out.

-A system is **production ready** when it can reliably serve customers 24/7 with minimal manual intervention, recover gracefully from failures, and provide visibility into its health and performance.
+So what does "production ready" actually mean?
+Most teams use the phrase loosely, which is how experimental code ends up in front of paying customers.
+Here's the working definition I use: a system is **production ready** when it can serve customers 24/7 with minimal manual intervention, recover from failures without losing data, and show you what it's doing when something goes wrong.

+The rest of this document breaks that into eight dimensions, gives you a checklist to run before you deploy, and ends with the pitfalls I see most often.

 ## Core Tenants